 You can see that each element has a different data type, unlike vector.

-We have created a list without a name tag, but we can create a list with a name tag.
+We have created a list without a name tag, but we can create one with a name tag.

 cat(str(list_data))